CSTS: Background

-CSTS as an answer to the Orion
+ACTS as an answer to the Orion

-In 2004, U.S. President George W. Bush announced the Vision for Space Exploration, a program that included the United States return to the Moon by 2020 and a crewed mission to Mars by 2030.

-For these purposes the Orion spacecraft was to be developed.
-ESA officials inquired whether they could be part of this program for exploration, however received a negative response.
-Jean-Jacques Dordain, ESA's General Director stated with regard to this rejection by NASA: "I have been told by Mike Griffin and Marburger that the CEV is not for international cooperation.
+In 2004, U.S. President George W. Bush announced the Vision for Space Exploration, a program that included the United States’ return to the Moon by 2020 and a crewed mission to Mars by 2030.
+For these purposes the Crew Exploration Vehicle (CEV) was to be developed (the CEV was a competitive design assessment process, the outcome of which was the Orion spacecraft).
+European Space Agency (ESA) officials inquired whether they could be part of this program for exploration, however received a negative response.
+In May 2006, the ESA's General Director Jean-Jacques Dordain stated with regard to this rejection by NASA, "I have been told by Mike Griffin and [John] Marburger that the CEV is not for international cooperation.
 But if Europe is not involved in the next-generation transportation systems, we will stay forever a second-class partner."

 In a July 2006 interview with New Scientist, NASA Administrator Michael Griffin however suggested interest in international cooperation in the general context of NASA's Moon exploration plans.
-"The US will return to the Moon but we think we will do it better, that it will be more rewarding for all, if it can do it in the company of as many of our ISS partners as we can, and with new partners."
-In this statement Griffin speaks of a general cooperation, not a cooperation in developing the Orion, the actual vehicle to be used for Moon missions, which would be an entirely American built spacecraft.
+"The US will return to the Moon but we think we will do it better, that it will be more rewarding for all, if it [sic] can do it in the company of as many of our ISS partners as we can, and with new partners."
+In this statement Griffin spoke of general cooperation, not a specific cooperative effort in developing the Orion, the actual vehicle to be used for Moon missions, which would be an entirely American built spacecraft.

 Cooperation with Russia

-Since 2004, ESA had been in talks with Roscosmos on cooperation for the development of Kliper, the Russian successor project to the Soyuz spacecraft, which has been in service since 1967.
-While ESA's management was enthusiastic about this cooperation, their member states turned down funding for a design and collaboration study in December 2005, mainly because certain member states felt that ESA would just be a minor industrial contributor to the program, while Russia would actually develop and design the Kliper spacecraft.
+Since 2004, the ESA had been in talks with the Russian Federal Space Agency (FKA) on cooperation for the development of Kliper, the Russian successor project to the Soyuz spacecraft, which had been in service since 1967 (and as of 2026 remains in service).
+While the ESA's management was enthusiastic about this cooperation, their member states turned down funding for a design and collaboration study in December 2005, mainly because certain member states felt that the ESA would just be a minor industrial contributor to the program, while Russia would actually develop and design the Kliper spacecraft.

 On the Russian side, the concept of Advanced Crew Transportation System, ACTS, conceived as a sort of "Euro-Soyuz", emerged during 2006, when Russian authorities realized that their proposal to replace the Soyuz with the Kliper was too ambitious in terms of funding.

-After the December 2005 rejection of Kliper by ESA, Jean-Jacques Dordain emphasized that a collaboration with Russia on a new spacecraft could still be decided in June 2006.
-On June 13, 2006 the press reported that the winged Kliper project had been replaced by a study to develop a capsule under the Advanced Crew Transportation System program that ESA would fund.
-This rejection by ESA notwithstanding, Kliper was a Russian program that could still have been funded entirely by FKA – although this was unlikely if Russia and Europe would really have gone forward with the CSTS concept together.
-In mid-July 2006, the Kliper tender process was cancelled, after having no winners.
+After the December 2005 rejection of Kliper by the ESA, Jean-Jacques Dordain emphasized that a collaboration with Russia on a new spacecraft could still be decided in June 2006.
+This rejection by the ESA notwithstanding, Kliper was a Russian program that could still have been funded entirely by the FKA – although this was unlikely if Russia and Europe would really have gone forward with the ACTS concept together.